streamnative/pulsar-io-bigquery/docs/google-bigquery-sink.md

 ```

 # How to get
-This section describes how to build the Google BigQuery sink connector.
+This section describes how to build the Google Cloud BigQuery sink connector.

 ## Work with Function Worker

-You can get the Google BigQuery sink connector using one of the following methods if you use [Pulsar Function Worker](https://pulsar.apache.org/docs/en/functions-worker/) to run connectors in a cluster.
+You can get the Google Cloud BigQuery sink connector using one of the following methods if you use [Pulsar Function Worker](https://pulsar.apache.org/docs/en/functions-worker/) to run the connector in a cluster.

 - Download the JAR package from [the download page](https://github.com/streamnative/pulsar-io-bigquery/releases/download/v{{connector:version}}/pulsar-io-bigquery-{{connector:version}}.jar).

 - Build it from the source code.

-To build the Google BigQuery sink connector from the source code, follow these steps.
+To build the Google Cloud BigQuery sink connector from the source code, follow these steps.

 1. Clone the source code to your machine.